jroesch/dda/resources/report.md

 # Quadtree
-We spent time reading the literature on using space filling curves for matrix representation, and developed quite a few intresting insights about the problems.
+We spent time reading the literature on using space filling curves for matrix representation, and developed quite a few interesting insights about the problems.
-Bader and Heinecke[^quadtree] proposed using a block-recusive deconstruction of the matrix odered on peano curves, where eaach level is divided into nine blocks.
+Bader and Heinecke[^quadtree] proposed using a block-recusive deconstruction of the matrix ordered on peano curves, where each level is divided into nine blocks.
 We found this to be an elegant construction which would allow us to have a recursive data type with of leaf nodes of varying type.

 Each of these leaves could be handled by an external library, so we wouldn't have to reimplement concrete matrix primitives.
 Furthermore, it allowed us to structure our matrix algorithms  recursively which is a natural fit for Haskell.
 The original purpose of the peano ordering was to increase cache locality.
-However, since we are distributing our matrix across multiple nodes, it received negligable benifit from the peano ordering.
+However, since we are distributing our matrix across multiple nodes, it received negligible benefit from the peano ordering.

 Once we dropped the peano ordering, it made more sense to use a quadtree because it was simpler to use for our purposes, and so we replaced the three by three representation described in the paper, with the quadtree.